 BILL SPONSOR(S) TITLE DESCRIPTION POSITION STATUS HB24-1002 Reps.
 Sirota & Martinez; Sens.
 Marchman & Rich Social Work Licensure Compact The bill provides for the mutual recognition of licenses from other states that have signed the compact Support Passed HB24-1066 Reps.
 Hamrick & García; Sens.
-Michaelson Jenet & Gonzales Prevention of Workplace Violence in Health-Care Settings The bill enacts the "Violence Prevention in Health-care Settings Act", and the "Violence Prevention in Behavioral Health Settings Act" Monitor Failed HB24-1075 Reps.
+Michaelson Jenet & Gonzales Workplace Violence in Health-Care Settings The bill specifies that a city may authorize the operation of an overdose prevention center for the purpose of saving the lives of persons at risk of preventable overdoses Support Failed HB24-1075 Reps.
 McCormick & Boesenecker; Sens.
 Marchman & Jaquez Lewis Analysis of Universal Health-Care Payment System The bill requires the Colorado School of Public Health to analyze draft model legislation for implementing a universal health-care payment system for Colorado Support Failed HB24-1149 Reps.
 Bird & Frizell; Sens.
 Roberts & Kirkmeyer Prior Authorization Requirements Alternatives The bill requires the adoption of a program to eliminate or substantially modify prior authorization requirements in a manner that removes administrative burdens on providers and their patients Support Passed HB24-1229 Rep. English; Sens.
 Mullica & Will Presumptive Eligibility for Long-Term Care The bill removes the requirement that the Department of Health Care Policy and Financing fully assess a person in need of long-term services and supports before the person is presumed eligible Monitor Passed HB24-1400 Reps.
 Bird & Sirota; Sens.
 Kirkmeyer & Zenzinger Medicaid Eligibility Procedures The bill continues suspension of certain provisions related to Medicaid eligibility Support Passed